Techny Prairie Park and Fields

 About half of the park is open prairie and woodlands, providing a beautiful setting for walking, bird watching and stargazing.
 Nature lovers can enjoy a fishing pond, picnic shelter and hiking trails, as well as the award-winning "Trail Through Time," a unique natural history walk with a restored wetland along the North Branch of the Chicago River.
 The educational trail shows how early settlers developed a relationship with the land, celebrating the first pioneer settlers, Potawatomie Indians, local plant hybridizer Brother Charles and landscape architect Jens Jensen.

 The landscape at Techny Prairie Park and Fields is rich with roses, daylilies, tall grasses, purple and yellow cone flowers, mountain mint, swamp milkweed, sweet autumn clematis, compass plants and prairie monarda.
 Animals living in the park include herons, hawks, swallows, indigo buntings, spotted sandpipers, fish, turtles, frogs, ducks and dragonflies.

 Separating the active and passive uses of the park is the nine-hole Anetsberger Golf Course, a par-three course geared toward beginners and older players, as well as anyone who wants a shorter, more relaxed game.
-The Techny Prairie Center offers a golf shop and registration, a patio/sitting area, vending machines and restrooms.
+The Techny Prairie Center offers a golf shop and registration, fishing poles and bait, a patio/sitting area, vending machines and restrooms.

 Entering the park from Techny Road on the south, drivers see the peaceful pond and lush greens of the golf course, framed by the breezeway at the Techny Prairie Center.
 Anets Drive is closed to traffic but available for bicyclists and walkers.